eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-0.md

 ### C compiler - gcc

 Since we will be building the project primarily in C programming language, we will need a C compiler.
-We will stick with the gcc compiler for this purpose.
+We will stick with the popular `gcc` compiler for this purpose.

-### GDB
+### GNU Debugger - GDB

 Read the section on [GDB](https://nitcbase.github.io/docs/Misc/GDB) to learn how to use the GNU debugger.